Acral lentiginous melanoma (ALM) is a form of skin cancer that appears on the palms of the hands, the soles of the feet, or under the nails.

 - a nail streak that has damaged the fingernail

 - a changing spot in or connected to a mole on the foot or hand

-- an elevated, thickened patch growing on the sole of the foot or palm of the hand
+- a raised, thickened patch on the sole or palm

-In some people, it may be due to a genetic risk factor.
+Some people may develop ALM due to a genetic risk factor.
 People whose family members have developed melanoma, including ALM, may be more prone to the disorder.

 However, most people with ALM do not have an injury, and most people who injure their hands or feet never develop ALM.

 ALM can affect the soles, the palms, or the nails.
 It most commonly appears on the soles of the feet.

 The doctor will ask the person about their symptoms and examine the affected area.
 ALM and other forms of cancer have a particular appearance that will help a doctor decide which tests are appropriate.

 If symptoms suggest that cancer might be present, the next step is usually a biopsy.
 A doctor will use a needle to collect a sample of skin cells for examination under a microscope.
 A biopsy can show if cancer is present and, if so, what type.

 The doctor will look at the person's palms, soles, and nailbeds.